 1990 - The Young Women in Public Affairs Award is established.

 1998 - Zonta International Strategies to End Violence Against Women project (ZISVAW) is adopted as an ongoing program.
 The Jane M. Klausman Women in Business Scholarship is established.

 2012 - Zonta Says NO to Violence Against Women annual campaign launches.

 2014 - "Empowering Women Through Service and Advocacy" slogan adopted.

-2018 - Zonta International adopts its signature project to end child marriage at the Zonta International Convention in Yokohama, Japan.
+2018 - Zonta International adopts its project to end child marriage at the Zonta International Convention in Yokohama, Japan.